v4Guard/connector/README.md

 ## Using v4Guard Plugin in your server

 #### Minimum requirements
-- A Minecraft Servers with Spigot or BungeeCord installed
+- A Minecraft Server with Spigot, BungeeCord (and forks) or Velocity installed
-- A v4Guard Account. ¿Don't have one?
+- A v4Guard account.
+Don't have one?
 Click [here](https://v4guard.io) to create your account.

 #### Installation steps
 - Download the latest version of the plugin from the [releases page](https://github.com/v4Guard/v4guard-plugin/releases).